moov-io/watchman/docs/search.md

 ### SDN Alternate Names

-Often an entity will have multiple names which are in the OFAC dataset.
+Often an entity will have multiple names which are in the OFAC dataset:

 ```
 $ curl -s 'http://localhost:8084/search?altName=NATIONAL+BANK+OF+CUBA&limit=1' | jq .